wenceorg/phys52015/site/content/exercises/hello.md

 The other parallisation paradigm we will use is for programming _distributed memory_ systems.
 We will use [MPI](https://www.mpi-forum.org) for this.
 MPI is a specification for a library-based programming model.
-There standard specifies Fortran and C interfaces, and there are wrappers for many popular programming languages including [Python](https://mpi4py.readthedocs.io/en/stable/) and [Julia](https://github.com/JuliaParallel/MPI.jl).
+The standard specifies Fortran and C/C++ interfaces, and there are wrappers for many popular programming languages including [Python](https://mpi4py.readthedocs.io/en/stable/) and [Julia](https://github.com/JuliaParallel/MPI.jl).